NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 - Lists of dependencies and references
 - Tags that assist in gallery searches

-For more information on all properties, see the [.nuspec reference](../schema/nuspec.md).

-Here's typical (but fictitious) `.nuspec` file, with annotation comments:
+The following is a typical (but fictitious) `.nuspec` file, with comments describing the properties:

 ```xml
 <?xml version="1.0"?>